oyagev/Sweatshop/README.md

     //Setup Sweatshop, Queue and Worker
     $sweatshop = new Sweatshop();
-    $queue = new GearmanQueue($sweatshop);
-    $sweatshop->addQueue($queue);

-    //Create a new Message
-    $message = new Message('topic:test:echo',array(
+    $sweatshop->addQueue('gearman');

+    //Dispatch message to Workers
+    $results = $sweatshop->pushMessageQuick('topic:test',array(
         'value' => 3
     ));

-    //Invoke Workers for the message
-    $results = $sweatshop->pushMessage($message);

-We replace the "InternalQueue" with "GearmanQueue", which naturally uses Gearman server as job server.
+We replace the "internal" Queue with "gearman", which naturally uses Gearman server as job server.
 Also, since workers will be executed in a separate process, we don't need to define them now!

 This time, the application will dispatch the message as a "background job" to an external gearman server, not waiting for Workers execution.
 Hence, we can expect "$results" array to be empty.